aces/Loris/modules/candidate_list/README.md

-Users with the `access_all_profiles` permission can see every candidate in LORIS, while users with only the `data_entry` permission can only see candidates at study sites where they are affiliated.
+Users with the `access_all_profiles` permission can see every candidate in LORIS, while users with only the `data_entry` permission can exclusively see candidates at study sites where they are affiliated.

 ## Configurations